 Before reaching out about an influencer marketing campaign, check out the profiles of these people to make sure they have clout and a loyal following.
 If you are having trouble keeping track of your social mentions, apps like Social Mention can help.
 If you need some help assessing their clout, tools like Follerwonk can help.

-Outside of social media, the best way to track down micro-influencers is by finding their blogs.
-One way to do this is though a simple Google search.
+Outside of social media, the best way to track down influencers is by finding their blogs.
+One way to do this is through a simple Google search.
 For example, if you were opening up a children’s rec center in Los Angeles you could search things like “LA mommy bloggers” and see if you could find relevant blog articles or lists of top local mom blogs.

 There is also a variety of paid and unpaid blog search engines where you are able to more easily find and sort vast blog content via category tags or keyword search.
 Blog Search Engine, IceRocket and BlogHer are all sites where you can dig around to track down relevant blogs.